awslabs/sagemaker-debugger/docs/xgboost/README.md

 #### ReductionConfig

-ReductionConfig is not currently used in XGBoost Tornasole.
+ReductionConfig is not currently used in XGBoost smdebug.
 When Tornasole is used with deep learning frameworks, such as MXNet, Tensorflow, or PyTorch, ReductionConfig allows the saving of certain reductions of tensors instead of saving the full tensor.